 Often times, you’ll see a news article cover follow up news to a previous story.
 It is important to brief the reader, and link to previous articles so that if a new reader comes along, they can immerse themselves in the story.

-A great way to brief the reader, is to use an appositive, a short phrase that introduce the previously mentioned idea.
+A great way to brief the reader is to use an appositive, a short phrase that introduces the previously mentioned idea.
 For example:

 The iPhone, Apple’s newest revolutionary product that combines cell phone and iPod, was released across the nation to store lines everywhere.